aishuntrodden/phone_directory/README.md

+### QUICK DEV HINTS
+> Call testDbConnection from index.js to test the postgres database connection is successful or not.

 ### Coding Task

 Create a REST api to be consumed by a mobile app, which is somewhat similar to various popular apps